pkoning2/pydecnet/pydecnet/README.txt

 in this implementation (other than by virtue of having published the protocol specifications, which are available to the general public).

-PyDECnet is licensed under a license analogous to the Python license.
+PyDECnet is licensed under the BSD 3-part license.
-See file LICENSE for details.

 "DECnet" may be a trademark.
 "PyDECnet" is not, to the best of my knowledge.